Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 python3 -m pylint --recursive=y .
 ```

-_NOTE: Our Travis CI testing currently [excludes a number of legacy source code files](https://github.com/Submitty/Submitty/blob/master/.flake8).
-from Python linting, though there is effort to bring more and more of them under flake8._

 Optionally, you can pass in a specific file or directory to only lint that file or directory, e.g.:

 ```bash